 PXE-enabled distribution point

 To deploy PXE-initiated deployments, you must configure a distribution point to accept PXE requests from clients.
-For more information about how to configure the distribution point, see Configure a distribution point.
+For more information, see Configure a distribution point.

 Multicast-enabled distribution point

-To optimize your operating system deployments by using multicast, you must configure a distribution point to support multicast.
-For more information about how to configure the distribution point, see Configure a distribution point.
+To optimize your OS deployments by using multicast, you must configure a distribution point to support multicast.
+For more information, see Configure a distribution point.